The Quilter Foundation

 • Align with Three Pillars: Ensure your work clearly aligns with financial education, employment/social mobility, or food insecurity/health and wellbeing.

-• Employee Passion Drives Funding: For the Local Community Fund, grants flow from employee/adviser passion for charities “close to their hearts.”
+• Employee Passion Drives Funding: For the Brighter Together Fund, grants flow from employee/adviser passion for charities “close to their hearts.”
 The charity must resonate emotionally with the nominating individual.

 • Demonstrate Impact: Be prepared to show measurable outcomes.
 The Foundation values statistics and clear evidence of change.

-• Two Funding Tiers: The £10,000 Local Community Fund suits grassroots organizations with local impact, while strategic partnerships (£450,000+) target established national charities.
-Know which tier fits your organization.
+• Two Funding Tiers: The Brighter Together Fund offers initial grants of £5,000 and growth grants of £10,000 per year for three years for grassroots organisations with local impact, while strategic partnerships (up to £1 million over five years) target established national charities.
+Know which tier fits your organisation.

-• Volunteer Engagement Matters: Consider how Quilter employees might volunteer with your organization through career panels, mentoring, or skills-based support.
+• Volunteer Engagement Matters: Consider how Quilter employees might volunteer with your organisation through career panels, mentoring, or skills-based support.

 🎯 You've done the research.
 Now write an application they can't refuse.